markmnl/fmsg/SPECIFICATION.md

 Only one time field is present on a message and this time is stamped by the sending host when it acquired the message.
 Implementations could associate any additional data they want with messages, in the case of timestamps this could be time message sent on to remote host, but only the one time field is transmitted in a message which must be time received by sending host.

-fmsg includes some time checking and controls, rejecting messages too far in future or past compared to current time of the receiver, and, checking replies cannot claim to be sent before their parent (See [Reject or Accept Response](#reject-or-accept-response)).
+Some time checking and controls are in the protocol, rejecting messages too far in future or past compared to current time of the receiver, and, checking replies cannot claim to be sent before their parent (See [Reject or Accept Response](#reject-or-accept-response)).
 Of course this all relies on accuracy of clocks being used so some leniancy is granted determined by the receiving host.
 Futhermore a host may not be reachable for some time so greater leniancy should be given to messages from the past.
 Since the time field is stamped by the sending host - they need only concern themselves that their clock is accurate.

 ### Flags